-The American Kennel Club (AKC) issues the ranking of dog breeds according to their popularity, and the French Bulldog is currently ranked 2nd.
+The American Kennel Club (AKC) issues the ranking of dog breeds according to their popularity every year.
+For the first time in history, the French Bulldog finally took the first spot in 2022, ending the Labrador Retriever’s 31-year reign as the most popular dog breed in America!
 We have an unconcealed and eternal affection for Frenchies, but in this article, we try to be factual (as much as we can) and see what the reasons can be for such popularity.

 The reasons French bulldogs are popular, rooted in history